Political positions of Bernie Sanders: Employee ownership and workplace democracy

-Sanders supports establishing worker-owned cooperatives and introduced legislation in 2009, 2014, and 2022 that would aid workers who wanted to "form their own businesses or to set up worker-owned cooperatives."
+Sanders supports establishing worker-owned cooperatives and sponsored legislation numerous times from the 1990s to the 2020s that would aid workers who wanted to "form their own businesses or to set up worker-owned cooperatives."
 As early as 1976, Sanders proposed workplace democracy, saying, "I believe that, in the long run, major industries in this state and nation should be publicly owned and controlled by the workers themselves."
 Likewise, Sanders supports empowering and expanding labor unions to advance union democracy.

 In 1987, Sanders defined democracy as public ownership and workers' self-management in the workplace, stating that "Democracy means public ownership of the major means of production, it means decentralization, it means involving people in their work.
 Rather than having bosses and workers it means having democratic control over the factories and shops to as great a degree as you can."

-In his 2020 run for President, Sanders proposed that 20% of stocks in corporations with over $100 million in annual revenue be owned by the corporation's workers.
+In his 2020 run for president, Sanders proposed that 20% of stocks in corporations with over $100 million in annual revenue be owned by the corporation's workers.
 In addition, he proposed that 45% of the board of directors of corporations with over $100 million in annual revenue be elected by the workers of that corporation.

 Offshore tax havens

 Noting that American corporations are collectively holding more than $1 trillion in profits in offshore tax haven countries, Sanders has introduced legislation that would crack down on offshore tax havens by requiring companies to pay the top U.S. corporate tax rate on profits held abroad.
-On his website, Sanders offers examples of large American companies that paid no federal taxes and even received tax refunds, with many of them receiving large amounts in financial assistance during the recent financial crisis and continuing to receive billions in subsidies.
+On his website, Sanders offers examples of large American companies that paid no federal taxes and even received tax refunds, with many of them receiving large amounts in financial assistance during the 2008 financial crisis and continuing to receive billions in subsidies.
 Sanders feels that this is unfair and that it damages the nation's economy, believing the money used for refunds and subsidies should instead be invested in American small businesses and the working people.